Stassie Karanikolaou Flashes Toned Booty In Skimpy Green Bikini On Instagram

 “Why are you so perfect,” a third follower added.

 Stassie also shared her green bikini look to her Instagram Stories.
-In a NSFW video, one of the YouTuber’s friends sat on Stassie’s legs and slapped her behind several times to show its bounce.
-The friend, wearing an animal print bikini, leaned in to smile at the camera as Stassie giggled underneath her.
+In an NSFW video, one of the YouTuber’s friends sat on Stassie’s legs and slapped her behind several times to show its bounce.
+The friend, wearing an animal-print bikini, leaned in to smile at the camera as Stassie giggled underneath her.

 Stassie has been receiving a ton of attention recently, primarily due to her recent getaway with her best friend, 21-year-old makeup mogul Kylie Jenner, and some of their other close pals.
 The group jetted off to Turks and Caicos to celebrate the summer launch of Kylie’s skincare line, Kylie Skin.
 Stassie and Kylie shared several photos of themselves throughout the vacation wearing matching outfits, as well as some other sexy bikinis.